NU-CS-Software-Studio-Spring-25/project-outfit-generator-closet-organizer/README.md

 Fashion App

-Goal: Finding outfit to fit a certain theme.
-The app would help collect clothing items from different stores and generator an outfit that fits the theme.
+Goal: Finding an outfit to fit a certain theme.
+The app would help collect clothing items from different stores and generate an outfit that fits the theme.